Why stand-up comedy is gaining popularity in India | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As COVID restrictions are eased, small clubs are bringing people back to watch stand-up comedy.
+As COVID restrictions are eased, small clubs are bringing people back for stand-up comedy shows.
 Some producers are using this opportunity to fix the skewed gender ratio in lineups as well as audiences.

+More than 10 years since stand-up comedy made it to India, the art form is still in its nascent stages

 As India's COVID cases fall to less than 10,000 new cases a day, more people are stepping out to indulge in recreational activities.
 This is not confined to just eating out or going to the movies, but also extends to newer art forms like stand-up comedy.

-With restrictions eased, many comedians are switching to small, intimate rooms — like the one offered by Happy High — after months of viewing their audiences through small boxes on their screen.
-Housing 30-50 people at a time, these rooms allow the comedians to regain something that the pandemic took away from them: the energy of a live audience.
+With restrictions eased, many comedians are switching to small, intimate rooms — like the one offered by Happy High — after months of viewing their audiences through small boxes on a screen.
+Holding between 30 to 50 people at a time, these rooms allow the comedians to regain something that the pandemic took away from them: the energy of a live audience.

 Earlier this month, the city celebrated the opening of a large comedy club.
 In pictures posted on social media, there were nearly 40 comedians and comedy producers on stage.
 All were men.

-Comedy producers like Jeeya Sethi are attempting to change this.
-Her aim is two-fold: to encourage more women to get on stage without fear of judgment, and to get more women to step out and watch comedy.
+Comedy producers like Jeeya Sethi are attempting to change this imbalance.
+Her aim is twofold: to encourage more women to get on stage without fear of judgment, and to get more women to step out and watch comedy.

-FemaPalooza is a set of shows she started in India's entertainment and commercial capital of Mumbai.
-The concept is fairly simple.
-These are women-only shows.
+To do so, Sethi started FemaPalooza, a set of shows in India's entertainment and commercial capital, Mumbai.
+The concept is fairly simple: These are women-only shows.
 Women perform and women watch, without any burden of the "male gaze."
 She has now expanded these open mics to Delhi, to create a safe space for women who want to laugh without inhibitions.

-"Small rooms work very well for shows like these," Sethi explained.
+"Small rooms work very well for shows like these," said Sethi.
 "First, women share social context, they pick up on cues without much effort."

 "Performing on a stage is not easy but all-female audiences make the process more fun.
 They want to laugh, and if they sense something going wrong, they will encourage you to continue without the fear of judgment."